Zen practice is about getting in touch with your own values

 Practicing under the guidance of a teacher has been the traditional path for seekers of the Way since the beginning of Zen, in China, more than 1,500 years ago.
 This teacher-student relationship is one of the key aspects of a Zen meditation practice.

-If you wish to make an ongoing commitment to Zen training and enter into a teacher/student relationship with either Sensei Koshin Paley Ellison or Sensei Chodo Robert Campbell, you can become a Formal Zen Student at New York Zen Center for Contemplative Care.
+If you wish to make an ongoing commitment to Zen training and enter into a teacher/student relationship with either Sensei Koshin Paley Ellison or Sensei Chodo Robert Campbell, scroll down to learn more about becoming a Formal Zen student.

 Zen Student FAQ

-Entering into the teacher/student relationship is a serious commitment and should be given careful consideration.
+Entering into the teacher/student relationship is a serious commitment and should be given careful consideration and discernment.
+The student-teacher relationship is an entrustment through the lineage to maintain the forms, the rituals, and the Three Treasures for generations to come.

 Deep personal reflection is encouraged.